Catherine-Q-MT/datahub-demo/README.md

 # Datahub Demo

-This is a basic demo repo to showcase different ways of using data hub.
+This is a basic demo repo to showcase different ways of using datahub.

 To use it:
 * Have Docker Desktop installed on your machine